thewmh/wizardunicorn.ninja/frontend-masters/hard-parts-js.md

 * Improve the immediate legibility of code

-* ...but they are merely 'syntatic sugar'
+* ...but they are merely 'syntactic sugar'

 * Understanding how they work 'under the hood' is vital to avoid confusion